Preparing your lawn and Husqvarna Automower® for the mowing season

 When to start mowing the grass

-Start mowing the grass only when it starts to actively grow.
+Start mowing the grass when it begins to grow actively.
 Premature mowing can damage the grass blades, hindering the ability of the lawn to regrow properly.
 The grass typically begins to grow around 8°C (40°F), though this may vary depending on grass type.
-A useful guideline is to wait until the grass reaches a height of 5 to 7 centimetres (2–2.8 inches) before conducting the first mow of the season.
-This rule also applies if you are sowing new grass.
+A useful guideline is to wait until the grass reaches a height of 5 to 7 centimetres (2-2.8 inches) before conducting the season’s first mow.
+This rule also applies when sowing new grass.

 Steps to get your lawn ready for mowing